jacob-pro/remotec/README.md

 # remotec

-CLI launcher for RDP and SSH
+'remote-cee': A CLI launcher for RDP and SSH.